 Every single one of these decisions has tangible impacts on stores.
 It may impact how they merchandise products, how managers schedule their employee shifts, how they set up their window displays, and what they say to customers when they’re greeted at the door.
 So when one of these decisions is made, stores need to know about it.

 How many times have you heard that your stores just “didn’t get the memo?”
 Are your retail headquarters left guessing how many stores actually did the things they were asked to do?

 We find that successful retailers provide their frontline staff with the tools they need to do their job.
 Store teams should understand what they need to do and why it’s so important.
 Innovative and aligned retail organizations have ways to keep track of the work and provide the context behind the message.

-The store is not just the place to make a transaction or close a sale.
+The store is not just a place to make a transaction or close a sale.
 The physical brick-and-mortar store is the focal point for marketing and interacting with customers.
-The average customer spending triples in store compared to online.
+The average customer spending triples in-store compared to online.

 So what’s the key to improving customer satisfaction and brand loyalty?

 You guessed it- retail communication.
 As customers find new reasons to frequent your stores, your frontline workers are the ambassadors that create memorable shopping experiences.
 You can only deliver an elevated experience to your shoppers by empowering store associates with relevant, correct, and executable direction and information to exceed customer expectations.
 If stores can consistently change and adapt to consumer preferences in real time, the brands that are the most agile will win.

 If your stores have a communication problem, you aren’t alone.
 In fact, only 29% of directions sent from HQ to stores are actually executed correctly.
 Most of your store teams and frontline workers simply haven’t been given the tools and information they need to be successful.
 Fortunately, there is a solution for improving both employee engagement and customer experience.